← Back to Art Portfolio

 Maya, V-Ray GPU, Nuke, Photoshop

-Leather and fur chair final render
+Leather and fur chair final render for commercial client work

 Clay and alternate view

-The clay render and top view were useful for checking the overall form, grooming balance, and how the materials read from a second angle before locking the final image.
+The clay render and top view were useful for checking the overall form, grooming balance, and how the materials read from a second angle before locking the final client-facing image.

 Leather and fur chair clay render